whosramoss/clean-dart-github/README.md

 # Flutter: Code Organization

-A biggest problem when someone getting into Flutter development was figuring out how to manage my code.
+A biggest problem when someone getting into Flutter development was figuring out how to manage code.

 Native Android development splits UI code and Logic code between XML files and Java (or Kotlin) files respectively, but with Flutter it can all become a jumbled mess if you’re not careful.
 After working with Flutter for almost two years, this has been written as a simple guide to architecture your app in the best way possible for future refactoring and readability.